prototypefund/Digital_Bargeld-docs/api-bank.rst

 ..
   The counterpart currently only points to the same bank as the client using the bank.
-A reasonable improvement is to specify a bank URI too, so that Taler can run across multiple banks.
+A reasonable improvement is to specify a bank URL too, so that Taler can run across multiple banks.

 ------------------------